tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/thpc_workspaces.html.markdown

 ## Import

-thpc workspaces can be imported using the id, e.g.
+THPC workspaces can be imported using the id, e.g.

 ```
 terraform import tencentcloud_thpc_workspaces.example wks-gwg3ygz1